 In fact, we often freeze our pound cakes as well as cake layers while they are still a bit warm- even if we are baking a cake for the next day.
 We find that it makes them even more moist!

 In addition, you can wrap and freeze any leftover cake in the same way- or even wrap and freeze the pound cake slices individually so that you will never be without a quick slice of pound cake! ;0)

 When defrosting our cakes, we allow them to warm to room temperature, still wrapped, on the kitchen counter.
 After condensation forms on the foil, you can then unwrap completely and allow to thaw completely.

 There is so much to love about a great pound cake recipe!!
 These amazingly moist and buttery bundt cakes can be made quickly and easily and don't require a lot of decorating time.

 You can leave pound cakes "naked", apply a light dusting of powdered sugar, whip up a simple glaze, garnish with fresh flowers, or top with berries and cream.

 More Pound Cakes!

 I could have a slice of pound cake every day and never get tired of it ;0) If you feel the same, you MUST try these other favorites from our Recipes Section!

-*If you give this pound cake a try, we would love for you to leave a comment and photo below!
+Thanks so much for stopping by.
+If you give this recipe a try, we would love for you to leave a comment and photo below!